Free Second Opinions & Same-Day Emergencies

 The temporomandibular joint (TMJ), more commonly referred to as the “jaw joint,” assists in the basic opening and closing movements of the jaw.
 Unfortunately, this joint is a common area for recurring pain.
 While many people believe that hearing a “popping” sound coming from the jaw indicates a temporomandibular dysfunction (TMD), this is not always the case.
 In many cases, the jaw functions properly despite the presence of “popping” or “clicking” while chewing or talking.
-The best way to know if you have a TMJ disorder is through professional diagnosis from our Gainesville dentistry practice.
+The best way to know if you have a TMJ disorder is through a professional diagnosis from our Gainesville dentistry practice.
 We offer a TMJ examination, which includes evaluation of the joint tissue in the hinge of the jaw, as well as treatment for TMJ disorders.

 What Are The Causes Of TMD?